 When it comes to tracking events, Snowplow has a large set of default field list which gets collected – page referrer, geolocation, user agent, device type, campaign params.
 We can also use pixel tracker for receiving email open events.

 The benefit of open source is that your business is not locked in to just using 1 data storage or only one way of how you can collect events.
 Snowplow at the moment supports 3 data warehouses – Amazon Redshift, Google BigQuery, and Snowflake.
 Even if none of these options are suitable, you are free to store events in Kafka stream and push to any other storage based on business requirements.

 Of course, to be able to configure, deploy and operate a data pipeline, one must understand the underlying pieces and how they work together.
 This requires data engineering skills, which for some companies might be challenging to attain on their own, especially if a company wants to start using data from day one.
 Therefore, Snowplow provides a managed service where data pipeline is run on your cloud account but managed by Snowplow engineers.

-One drawback of using Matomo when hosting on-premise, is the storage.
-Currently it is based on MySQL database which can require specialized maintenance and deployment requirements due to being designed as vertical scalable data store.
+One drawback of using Matomo when hosting on-premise is the storage.
+Currently, it is based on MySQL database which can require specialized maintenance and deployment requirements due to being designed as a vertically scalable data store.
 The other limitation is the schema itself.
-By design there is no option to store custom events without having to manually change database schema.
+By design, there is no option to store custom events without having to manually change the database schema.

-From pricing perspective of a managed service, Matomo is very competitive, while collecting around a million pageviews it costs a fraction compared to GA 360.
-Though there is no information about raw sql access available in Enterprise plan and query performances when data size increases.
+From a pricing perspective of a managed service, Matomo is very competitive, while collecting around a million pageviews it costs a fraction compared to GA 360.
+Though there is no information about raw SQL access available in Enterprise plan and query performances when data size increases.